Root Canal Therapy In Mesa, Phoenix, Gilbert, And Scottsdale, Arizona

 Root Canal Treatment

-You should be careful chewing or biting with your tooth until Mesa dentists Dr. Scott LeSueur and Dr. Charles Dodaro complete the restoration which normally is a dental crown.
-It may take several weeks for your dental crown to be created at the lab.
+You should be careful chewing or biting with your tooth until our team completes the restoration.
+It may take several weeks for the lab to create your dental crown.
 Until this time, your tooth will be susceptible to breakage.
 However, once it is protected by a dental crown, your tooth will be fully functional.
 It is important to maintain good oral hygiene practices after your root canal to prevent additional decay or damage down the road.

 Insurance companies typically cover general dentistry treatments, but may not provide full coverage for restorative or aesthetic services.
 We believe that finances should never get in the way of smile perfection and take great steps to ensure our patients are provided with the most pleasing and cost-effective treatments available.